Case Study · Prediction Market Trading Bot

 <1s

-Signal-to-order latency from event detection to CLOB order submission across all strategy types
+Signal-to-order latency from event detection to order submission

 99%+